Why Is the Torch Festival Known as the “Oriental Carnival”?

 While both are joyful, the Torch Festival focuses on fire worship.
 It shows respect for nature and the desire to protect communities and crops.
 The festival has deep roots in folk traditions, not in religion, unlike most Western carnivals.

 In celebration styles, the Torch Festival highlights group activities.
 Outdoor events like bonfires, singing, dancing, and sports bring communities together.
-Western carnivals, on the other hand, often center on individual expression, costumes, and street performances.
+Western carnivals, on the other hand, often centre on individual expression, costumes, and street performances.

 China's Torch Festival